publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptA/m__us_usc_t25_s450l.md

     (c) __Model agreement__

-        The model agreement referred to in subsection (a)(1) of this section reads as follows:
+        The model agreement referred to in subsection (a)(1) reads as follows:

 ----------